samjulien/blog/_posts/2018-06-19-creating-web-components-with-stencil.markdown

 Have you ever struggled with integrating UI components implemented for different JavaScript frameworks or libraries, say for example *Angular* or *React* or *Vue* or whatever?
 Are you tired to reimplement the same UI component for each new framework or library?
 Do you know that a solution to this problem has already existed for some years?
 It is called [Web Components](https://www.webcomponents.org/).

 Web Components are a set of [standard specifications](https://www.webcomponents.org/specs) that allow you to create custom and reusable components by simply using HTML, CSS, and JavaScript.
 In other words, Web Components allow you to define new custom HTML tags and behaviors by using standard technologies.
-These custom components should be natively supported by any Web browser, regardless the framework you are using to build your Web pages or your Web application.
+These custom components should be natively supported by any Web browser, regardless of the framework, you are using to build your Web pages or your Web application.
 This should be the end of any JavaScript library interoperability nightmare, but... but there are still a few problems: mainly [the browser support for all the features](https://caniuse.com/#search=web%20component) and the low level of Web Components APIs.

 ## How Stencil Fits in the Web Components World